 One of the main counter-arguments I heard to IMD was that ‘feminism seeks to address all mental health’.
 As admirable an idea as this is, it clearly isn’t working.
 Male suicide rates are rising year on year, and a recent anxiety workshop on campus received 26 attendees, only 5 of whom were male.
 Last year’s World Mental Health Day Facebook group was equally skewed, with just 20% male attendance several of whom were SABB officers tied to the event.
 Loath as I am to use such small samples for such a big question, the trend is pretty clear: universal mental health initiatives are not reaching as many men as they need to.

 So, can we have a discussion about mental health that is specifically aimed at men?
-Post-IMD the chances look mixed at best.
+Post-IMD, the chances look mixed.

 Equally, let’s be honest, not everyone under the feminist umbrella comes across as entirely man-friendly.
 I regard myself as a feminist (definition: ‘an advocate of women’s rights on the ground of the equality of the sexes’), but making constant cracks about ‘fragile masculinity’ has never been a constructive way of encouraging gender equality.
-Though this may not be the intended message, the implication is that our masculinity ought to be stronger, prouder, more impervious (does that break down the patriarchy?) – and that you don’t really care if we’re upset.
-It certainly doesn’t encourage a confused or depressed man to open up about his feelings when Facebook bombards him with the likes of: ‘“Men prefer-“ oh wait I don’t care #maleego’.
+Though this may not be the intended message, the implication is that our masculinity ought to be stronger, prouder, more impervious (does that break down the patriarchy?) – and that no one really cares if we’re upset.
+It certainly doesn’t encourage a confused or depressed man to open up about his feelings when Facebook bombards him with the likes of: “‘Men prefer-‘ oh wait I don’t care #maleego”.